SpitSwapula/Ultramove/README.md

 # Ultramove
 An Expression 2 (E2) script that ports Ultrakill's movement mechanics to Garry's Mod

-All done by the lovely Katsu
+Movement script done by the lovely Katsu

+Coin Flip animation done by the lovely Panny

+Slide animation done by the lovely Death

 # V1 PAC3
 A PAC model of V1, Slide animation, Dash animation, and first person weapon viewmodels.